sophiaponte/prefect-legacy/docs/core/advanced_tutorials/custom-logs.md

 The most common place you might want to add additional logs is within a custom Task.
 There are two places you can access your Task's logger, depending on how you created the Task:

 - if your Task is implemented as a subclass of the `Task` class, the `self.logger` attribute contains your Task's logger
-- if your Task is implemented via the `task` decorator, you can access your logger from context: `logger = prefect.context.get("logger")`
+- if your Task is implemented via the `task` decorator, you can access your logger from context: `logger = prefectlegacy.context.get("logger")`

 ### Configuration